 The 2 weird analogies that keep coming up in rotation:

-1. Turn your buffet into a Prix Fixe
+1. Great customer onboarding turns your buffet into a Prix Fixe

 Products are like buffets.